 Activate the CERP Team in response to a sudden cardiac event.
 Remember that the protocol for responding to a cardiac emergency should be posted and readily available.

-- Cardiac Emergency Response Protocol - Simplified Adult Basic Life Support - 5 Evaluate your Cardiac Emergency Response Plan - Evaluate your plan to improve the response process and documentation.
-Review the CERP Resources: Annual Review and Evaluation of the Plan and Annual Review of Drills.
+Evaluate your Cardiac Emergency Response Plan

+- Evaluate your plan to improve the response process and documentation. - Review the Annual Review and Evaluation of the Plan and Annual Review of Drills. - Conduct a Post Event Review.